awsdocs/amazon-sagemaker-developer-guide/doc_source/kNN-inference-formats.md

 # k\-NN Request and Response Formats<a name="kNN-inference-formats"></a>

 All Amazon SageMaker built\-in algorithms adhere to the common input inference format described in [Common Data Formats \- Inference](https://docs.aws.amazon.com/sagemaker/latest/dg/cdf-inference.html)\.
-This topic contains a list of the available output formats for the SageMaker k\-nearest\-neighbor algorithm\.
+This topic contains a list of the available output formats for the Amazon SageMaker k\-nearest\-neighbor algorithm\.

 ## INPUT: CSV Request Format<a name="kNN-input-csv"></a>